20LitersAdmin/filterbuildscheduler/README.md

 2. I created label views and financial view and I should write tests for them.

-3. I created technology index view and items view and I should write tests for them.

 4. Part has_one material (instead of has_many)

 5. `events/closed` should be a datatable, not boxes